Stansport Star-Lite 2

 I realized that the tent is so roomy that I can lay with my feet at one end of the tent and lay flat while reaching my arms out as far as I can and I cannot touch the other end of the tent and I am 6' 1''.
 I also have plenty of room for my 75-liter High Sierra pack, and any items that I take out of the pack.
 I also have plenty of room for a large size Therm-a-rest BaseCamp model self inflating mattress and still have room to move around despite the mat being 78"x25".

-My only suggestion is if someone buys this tent is to set it up and mark the material sleeves so you can clearly know where to slide each of the two crisscrossing fiberglass poles to next since it is a little difficult to see which tube leads to which tube while the tent is laid flat on the ground.
-The pole tubes are all the same color so marking them will ease setup, as well as speed setup time since you will get it right the first time.
+My only suggestion is if someone buys this tent is to set it up and mark the material sleeves through which the pole slide through so you can clearly know where to slide each of the two crisscrossing poles since it is a little difficult to see which sleeve leads to which sleeve while the tent is laid flat on the ground.
+The pole sleeves are all the same color so marking them eases and speeds up setup time since you will get it right the first time.

 The tent has a mesh storage pocket at each end of the tent for additional storage of frequently used items like glasses, cell phones, headlamps, etc. Each pocket is large enough for me to fit four heavy wool socks side by side hanging down to dry out.
 The tent does not have a mesh loft, but an after marker loft could be installed.